NEW: WVU Quantum Summer School, May 2025 Details Coming Soon!!!!

 Funding

-The group has been or is partly funded by the National Science Foundation, National Institute of Standards and Technology, National Aerospace and Space Administration and West Virginia Higher Education Policy Commission.
+The group has been or is partly funded by the National Science Foundation, National Institute of Standards and Technology, National Aerospace and Space Administration, Office of Naval Research and West Virginia Higher Education Policy Commission.

 Join the Group